 Ideally, your doctor should screen you during regular physical exams for risk factors that can lead to a heart attack.

 Electrocardiogram (ECG).
-This first test done to diagnose a heart attack records the electrical activity of your heart via electrodes attached to your skin.
-Impulses are recorded as waves displayed on a monitor or printed on paper.
+This first test done to diagnose a heart attack records electrical signals as they travel through your heart.
+Sticky patches (electrodes) are attached to your chest and limbs.
+Signals are recorded as waves displayed on a monitor or printed on paper.
 Because injured heart muscle doesn't conduct electrical impulses normally, the ECG may show that a heart attack has occurred or is in progress.

 Blood tests.
 Certain heart proteins slowly leak into your blood after heart damage from a heart attack.
-Emergency room doctors will take samples of your blood to test for the presence of these enzymes.
+Emergency room doctors will take samples of your blood to check for these proteins, or enzymes.

 If you've had or are having a heart attack, doctors will take immediate steps to treat your condition.
 You might also have these additional tests.